GallowayLabMIT/protocols/docs/bootcamp/iap/software_tips_and_tricks.rst

 sort sorts in the correct time order).

 Finally, avoid using spaces in file and directory names!
-It's not a problem for most code, but it's just a good best practice.
+It's not a problem for most code, but it's just a good best practice that makes typing these paths in easier in a terminal.

 Paper RSS feeds